 Group risk is mitigated largely by ensuring that all parts of the Group are aware of the strategy and priorities of the others, and from maintaining multiple functions and teams at a Group level.

-The Risk function have been engaged and involved with the 2021 Group expansion, providing oversight and assurance activities where appropriate.
+The Risk function has been engaged and involved with Group expansion plans, providing oversight and assurance activities where appropriate.

 Regulatory and Legal Risk